susannebradley/smbradley.com/content/post/2018-monthly-reports.md

 +++
 Starting in July 2018, I've been setting monthly goals and then writing a reflection on the outcomes every month.
 I got the idea from RescueTime's [guide to setting and achieving goals](https://www.rescuetime.com/guides/goals), and am basing the content of my reports largely on [those of Buster Benson](https://medium.com/@buster/buster-s-monthly-reports-2015-730f5fdb6e7f) at Patreon.

 ---
+# September
+**September's highlights**: A busy month.
+I started running a seminar series and took a new TA position; and when I wasn't busy with those, I managed to put in some time (not as much as I would have liked) on research.
+I've been reading about PDE-constrained optimization, doing some light math and analyses, and trying to nail down a research direction for my candidacy proposal.

+**Outcome of last month's goals**: I failed to come up with a detailed plan for my candidacy proposal.
+I'm thinking that this goal was too ambitious, both because administrative duties took up a lot of my time this term and because I think I need a bit of space to think about this.
+I'm making progress in defining the research direction, but haven't worked everything out yet.
+In terms of personal goals, I met my goals of reading three books and going for longer runs that include hills (more accurately, I'm doing a few runs up and down the sets of 400-500 stairs at Wreck Beach), but I didn't do any hiking.

+**Goals for October**: Learn lots at my Vipassana meditation retreat (from the 3rd to the 14th).
+After the retreat ends, spend the remainder of the month trying to find additional, interesting inverse formulas and decompositions of double saddle point systems and see what I find.

+**Lessons learned this month**: I've learned that, despite being fairly calm by temperament, I'm letting performance anxiety distract me and slow me down.
+By necessity, I've learned how to organize seminars.
+I've developed new skills in tactfully saying "no" to people, as I've encountered instances of people wanting me to do some work that I either couldn't or didn't want to do.
+I'm also learning to try to keep myself from acquiring information I don't need to know: in particular, I'm trying not to snoop too much into other people's lives and what they're accomplishing (it serves no purpose, feels voyeuristic, and occasionally makes me feel badly about myself).
+More philosophically, I figure that, like other citizens of the internet age, I have so much access to information that I can easily inundate myself with irrelevant data and delude myself into thinking that it's making me wiser.

+**Books, movies, articles, podcasts, or albums I enjoyed this month**: Didn't see any movies or listen to new podcasts or albums, but read a couple of books I liked: *Middlemarch* by George Eliot and *21 Lessons for the 21st Century* by Yuval Noah Harari.

+---
 # August
 **August's highlights**: Went on vacation in Jasper for a week with my family (and got in some good hiking).
 Took a few days to explore some recent scientific computing papers unrelated to my current project.
 Tried a bunch of research ideas that didn't go anywhere (oh, well).